| |

 It can be rainy from November to February, but this is the best time to travel for birding, and temperatures remain warm at 22°C to 33°C.

-However, South Africa is a year-round destination, with varying regional climates and wildlife opportunities.
+However, South Africa is a year-round destination with varying regional climates and wildlife opportunities.

 The Cape has beautiful, hot, dry weather in its summer months (between November and February), with temperatures between 23°C and 26°C. The best time to visit the Cape for whale watching is between July and November.